 “Biking is a great way to enjoy all of the natural beauty that Connecticut has to offer,” said Brianna Lertora, a Yoga Instructor and cycling enthusiast; “Nothing beats biking past local farmland and woods, especially in the fall!”

 She is one of many New Englanders who value an active lifestyle; in 2012 Health.com ranked six New England states in the top ten of the nations healthiest states – Rhode Island ranked number ten, Maine ranked ninth, Connecticut was number six, Massachusetts number four, and Vermont topped the list at number one.

 “Ultimately, we’d like to see as much dedicated bikeway as possible,” said Dan Bolognani Executive Director of the Upper Housatonic Valley National Heritage Area.
-“We’d like to see more, or all of the Greenway to be either rail beds, or dedicated bikeway.
-Right now, maybe 10% is dedicated bikeway.”
-He went on to say that the rest of the route is over roads.
+“We’d like to see more, or all of the Greenway to be either rail beds or dedicated bikeway.
+Right now, maybe 10% is a dedicated bikeway.”
+He went on to say that the rest of the route is over regular roads.

 According to a press release, “Since 2010 a group of volunteers from the three New England states have been working to coordinate an annual conference, create a website / Facebook site, and to map and publish the most favorable on-and-off-road route.”

 The project started with the Houbike Trail, a 35-mile route through the Housatonic River Valley.

 “In the course of working that local piece, we realized that immediately to the north and south of our area, we had local bike groups working on similar projects,” said Bolognani, “so we got in touch with others and started talking with them.
 There are now 11 organizations working on the freeway, all with a common goal, to create a route from Long Island Sound to Montreal.”